doctrine/orm/docs/en/reference/working-with-objects.rst

 in multiple ways with very different performance impacts.

 1. If an association is marked as ``CASCADE=REMOVE`` Doctrine 2 will fetch this association.
-If its a Single association it will pass this entity to
+If it is a Single association it will pass this entity to
    ´EntityManager#remove()``.
-If the association is a collection, Doctrine will loop over all    its elements and pass them to``EntityManager#remove()\`.
+If the association is a collection, Doctrine will loop over all    its elements and pass them to ``EntityManager#remove()\`.
    In both cases the cascade remove semantics are applied recursively.
    For large object graphs this removal strategy can be very costly.
 2. Using a DQL ``DELETE`` statement allows you to delete multiple